VAISAKHI PARADES IN 2023

 To see what a Lower Mainland Vaisakhi Parade looks like, check out the Vancouver Vaisakhi Parade Video.

-The City of Surrey has a huge East Indian population, which explains why the Surrey Vaisakhi Parade attracts up to 300,000 people, making it reputably the largest Vaisakhi parade in the world outside India.
+The City of Surrey has a huge Indian and South Asian population.
+The Surrey Vaisakhi Parade attracts over 300,000 people in a typical year.
+It’s reputably the largest Vaisakhi parade in the world outside of India.

-The Surrey Vaisakhi Parade is even bigger than the one in Vancouver most years – which is also very big – but always takes place the weekend after.
+The Surrey Vaisakhi Parade is even bigger than the one in Vancouver most years – which is also massive – but always takes place the weekend after.

 Featuring about twenty floats, the Vaisakhi Parade in Surrey begins at the Gurdwara Dashmesh Darbar Temple, at 12885 85th Avenue.
-The procession starts at about 9:30 am and goes along 128th Street, 124th Street, 75th and 76th Avenues, and then back to the Temple, finishing by about 4 pm.
+The procession starts at 9:30 am in 2023.
+It usually goes along 128th Street, 124th Street, 75th and 76th Avenues, and then back to the Temple.
+It finishes by about 4:00 pm.

 Click Surrey Vaisakhi Parade for more information.